jannewer/icr-evaluation-pipeline/README.md

 ### Limiting the number of parallel runs

+Depending on the number and size of the datasets, the pipeline can take a long time to run and consume a lot of resources.
+To avoid overloading your system, you can limit concurrency of the Dagster pipeline.
 You can limit the number of parallel runs by adding a `dagster.yaml` file to the directory set as `DAGSTER_HOME` in the `.env` file.
 The file should contain the following: